l60nissan/USGS-Test-1/README.md

 ## Overview

-restoration_runs is a library of R scripts used to summarize/post-process output of JEM models used in restoration planning for projects such as LOSOM and WERP.
-The scripts create figures and maps for each model.
+restoration_runs is a library of R scripts used to summarize/post-process output of JEM models used in restoration planning for projects such as Lake Okeechobee System Operating Manual (LOSOM) and Western Everglades Restoration Project (WERP).
+The scripts summarize model output and create figures and maps for each model.

 "process_functions" scripts contain functions that summarize all the data, write it out, and create bar graphs